Jerry Stackhouse: Raptors 905

 On September 9, 2016, the Raptors named him head coach for Raptors 905, the franchise's NBA Development League team.
 Stackhouse has aspirations of being an NBA head coach and told The Ringer that he hopes the D-League position will propel him to a head coaching job.
 Stackhouse led the 905 to a successful year during the 2016–17 season as the team was crowned champion of the NBA D-League.
 Stackhouse was named NBA D-League Coach of the Year in 2017.

 Memphis Grizzlies

 Stackhouse served as an assistant coach for the Memphis Grizzlies for the 2018–19 NBA season.

 Vanderbilt

 On April 5, 2019, Stackhouse was named the head coach of the Vanderbilt Commodores, signing a six-year contract.
+In 2022-23 he led the Commodores to a 22-15 record and was named SEC Coach of the Year.
+He was fired on March 14, 2024, after a disappointing 9–23 record in the 2024 season.
+Throughout his five seasons coaching the Commodores, he led the team to a 70–92 record and failed to make the NCAA Tournament.

+Golden State Warriors

+On September 27, 2024, Stackhouse was hired by the Golden State Warriors as an assistant coach under Steve Kerr.

 Personal life

-Stackhouse is the younger brother of former CBA player and one-time Sacramento Kings and Boston Celtics forward Tony Dawson, and he is the uncle of former Wake Forest University guard Craig Dawson.
+Stackhouse is the younger brother of former CBA player and Sacramento Kings and Boston Celtics forward Tony Dawson, and he is the uncle of former Wake Forest University guard Craig Dawson.

 Stackhouse has performed the U.S. national anthem before Mavericks home games and during the Bucks' 2010 and the Nets' 2013 playoff appearances.
 Although formerly a Pescatarian, Stackhouse is now back to eating meat.

 In 2017, Stackhouse completed the Harvard Business School executive education program on the Business of Entertainment, Media, and Sports.